Kymberly loves to cook, bake, and preserve. She'd love more time to experiment in the kitchen and come up with delicious (healthy) recipes!

 It freezes beautifully in slices, and is delicious when warmed in the microwave and served with vanilla whipped cream or ice cream.
 Perfect when a friend drops around for a cup of tea.

-Also ideal when you want an afternoon treat!
+It's also ideal when you want an afternoon treat!

-Adapted from Belinda Jeffrey's recipe
+Adapted from Belinda Jeffrey's Recipe

-Belinda Jeffrey in action
+Belinda Jeffrey in Action

 Belinda is a professional chef, but her true passion is baking.